 Miracle (January 31/04)

 Miracle marks the latest feel-good Disney sports movie - following Remember the Titans and The Rookie - and the unabashedly sentimental nature of the story is somewhat refreshing.
-Like those two previous flicks, there's an innocence and good-natured quality to Miracle which is often attempted but rarely works (last fall's Radio stands as a perfect example of how this sort of thing can go horribly wrong).
+Like those two previous flicks, there's an innocence and good-natured quality to Miracle which is often attempted but rarely works (ie last fall's Radio stands as a perfect example of how this sort of thing can go horribly wrong).
 Anchored by one of Kurt Russell's best performances, the film doesn't require the viewer to have any knowledge of hockey - and considering how much of the sport is in the movie, that's no small feat.
-Russell stars as Herb Brooks, a tough and dedicated coach who's jockeying for a chance to lead the 1980 U.S. Olympic hockey team.
-When he gets the job, he shocks his bosses by refusing to choose the best players in the game.
-Brooks instead picks folks that he thinks will work well together, and commences the rigorous training sessions.
-Though his fellow coach (played by Noah Emmerich) believes he's pushing the atheletes too hard, Brooks doesn't let up - even when his wife (Patricia Clarkson) begins to question his treatment of the players.
-Miracle is a blatant crowd pleaser, but there's no denying that it's often very effective.
-By the time that pivotal match between the States and Russia rolls around, the viewer can't help but root for Brooks' team to emerge victorious.
-(Of course, it doesn't hurt that the Soviets are portrayed as emotionless robots.)
-Though the film doesn't do a great job of differentiating between the players (they're identifiable in only the most basic terms, ie the goofy guy or the dude that played Tag on Friends), it's not a major problem since Russell's Herb is clearly the film's focus.
-As we learn fairly early on, Brooks was to participate in the Olympics some 20 years earlier but an injury prevented that from happening.
-It's not something that he seems to dwell on, but it's apparent that he's going to use that disappointment as an excuse to push his players harder than they initially expected.
-Eric Guggenheim's screenplay often threatens to reduce the character to the most simplistic terms, but Russell's amazing performance effectively offsets the script's deficiencies (to be fair, the Disney formula doesn't tend to allow for innovative writing in the area of character development).
+Russell stars as Herb Brooks, a tough and dedicated coach who's jockeying for a chance to lead the 1980 U.S. Olympic hockey team and, when he gets the job, he shocks his bosses by refusing to choose the best players in the game.
+(He instead chooses those he feels will work best together.)
+Miracle is a blatant crowd pleaser, to be sure, but there's no denying that it's often very effective.
+Though the film doesn't do a great job of differentiating between the players, it's not a major problem since Russell's Herb is clearly the film's focus.
+And while Eric Guggenheim's screenplay often threatens to reduce the character to the most simplistic terms, Russell's engrossing, involving performance effectively renders this issue moot.
 Oddly enough, the least enjoyable aspect of the film is the all-important game that concludes the story - if only because it often seems to transpire in real time.
-Thankfully, the match arrives at a point in which we have a lot invested in these characters, so the competition's overlength doesn't affect the movie as detrimentally as it could have.
+Thankfully, the match arrives at a point wherein the viewer has a lot invested in these characters, so the competition's overlength doesn't affect the movie as detrimentally as it could have.
 That Miracle is able to turn a thunderously dull sport like hockey into something semi-exciting is a testament to the filmmakers, particularly director Gavin O'Connor - who does a nice job of keeping the game coherent to those viewers with little knowledge of it.
-Though there's not much of a surprise regarding the film's outcome, the movie nevertheless remains enjoyable - albeit in the most earnest and sentimental way possible.
+Though there's not much of a surprise regarding the film's outcome, Miracle nevertheless remains enjoyable - albeit in the most earnest and sentimental way possible.

 Pride and Glory